vertigo-io/vertigo-mars/README.md

 </context-param>
 ```

-2- change param-value to `home;initdb`.
+2- change param-value to `home;initialData`.
 With this flags all components switch to an local hostable version (base H2, memory cache, embedded ES, ...)

 3- boot your app server